-Although you don’t have to stick strictly to navy, khaki, white, and dress-shirt light blue, stay within neutral grounds and opt for the understated: Burgundy over royal purple, and olive and sage over turquoise.
+Though you don’t have to stick strictly to navy, khaki, white, and dress-shirt light blue, stay within neutral grounds and go for the understated: Burgundy over royal purple, and olive and sage over turquoise.

 This doesn’t mean that you need to steer clear of details.
 Think about the buttons on your shirt, look for a distinctive trim, and seek out less-showy facets (hint: no gold buttons) that point to the garment’s quality.

 Along with all this, make sure your smart casual pieces are easily layered.
 As business casual’s biggest downfall, too many guys get mired in the polo-khakis-loafers combo, and rarely – to borrow a corporate cliché – think outside the box.

 For this reason, look for V-neck sweaters that can be worn with button-fronts, unstructured blazers, and cardigans.
 Even that finance-bro fleece vest – as much of a fashion faux pas that it is – fits, to a degree.

 Smart Casual for Dinner

 Don’t think your entire wardrobe has to rest upon neutral shades and those alone.
 Today, dating and even nice dinner attire runs more casual – but not to the point you’re showing up in ripped, faded denim and a T-shirt.
 Instead, the prints and bright colors can come out – just as long as you don’t go too overboard.

 Here’s the point when that camp collar shirt can come out and radiantly contrast against your navy chinos and black bomber jacket.